email.mime: Creating email and MIME objects from scratch¶Source code: Lib/email/mime/

 possible to convert this sequence to a list.
 You can always attach new subparts

-to the message by using the Message.attach
+to the message by using the Message.attach method.

-Optional policy argument defaults to compat32
+Optional policy argument defaults to compat32.

 Additional parameters for the Content-Type header are taken from the keyword arguments, or passed into the _params argument, which is a keyword dictionary.